 1. Sabbatical Employment Policy

 As a high school teacher, I am a public sector worker and those who have worked for my council for over three years are entitled to apply for a career break (really a sabbatical) for up to two years with the security of retaining a permanent contract.
 Granted, this opportunity is not heavily advertised, I only learned of it when another teacher shared stories of voluntary teaching English in Nepal.
 I am aware this may not help your case if you are a private sector employee, however, I am aware of a friend who worked for a private company, applied and was granted six months leave (to travel Australia).
 Craig is self employed so he asked himself, and he said yes.

 2. Sound Out Your Management

-The next step after scouring the work policies is to speak with your line manager then my senior manager (head teacher in my case).
-You may have to discuss the dates which best suited the business (school, in my case.)
-I had planned for one year but because we aimed to leave in March, 18 months suited the school better so I will return for the next school year in August 2016.
+The next step after scouring the work policies is to speak with your line manager then your senior manager (head teacher in my case).
+You may have to discuss the dates which best suit the business.
+I had planned for a one year career break but because we aimed to leave in March, 18 months suited the school better.
 Be flexible if you can!

 3. Justify Your Career Break